We are open as usual: Tuesdays to Fridays 10am-5pm and Saturdays 10am-4pm.

 Emma Dunn – Director

-Emma became Director of the Institution in January 2020 and is responsible for the delivery of the Institution’s strategic plan, charitable causes and daily operations.
-Emma has recently completed the Next Chapter Project, a major capital development project funded by a 1.85 million pound investment from the National Lottery Heritage Fund.
-Emma was the Project Manager for the Institution’s major development project between 2015 and 2018 and held the role of Partnerships and Programme Manager from 2018 to 2019.
+Emma is the Director of the Devon and Exeter Institution and recently completed the Next Chapter Project, a major capital development supported by a £1.85 million investment from the National Lottery Heritage Fund (NLHF).
+She previously served as Project Manager for the Institution’s £1 million roof restoration and development programme (2015–2018) and as Partnerships and Programme Manager (2018–2019).

-Emma began her career at the Holburne Museum of Art in Bath and as Education and Development Lead, secured NLHF and Arts Council funding for a transformational extension to the building including new education spaces.
-The Holburne project was longlisted for the RIBA Stirling Prize and the Art Fund Museum of the Year award.
+She began her career at the Holburne Museum of Art in Bath, where, as Education and Development Lead, she secured NLHF and Arts Council England funding for a transformational extension that created new galleries and education spaces.
+The Holburne project was longlisted for the RIBA Stirling Prize and shortlisted for the Art Fund Museum of the Year Award.

-Emma has a BA in Book Illustration and Conservation, an MA in Heritage Education and is a chartered Curator.
-Her specialisms are public engagement with a focus on social inclusion, contemporary interpretation of Enlightenment collections and the strategic development of cultural heritage sites, and in particular the sensitive adaptation of listed buildings for contemporary educational use.
-Emma is a strategic advisor for Exeter Culture and the Exeter Heritage Partnership and a network partner for Exeter UNESCO City of Literature.
-Emma is an Associate of the Museums Association and an Affiliate of the Chartered College of Teaching.
+She holds a BA in Book Illustration and Conservation, an MA in Heritage Education, and is a Chartered Curator.
+Her specialisms include public engagement with an emphasis on social inclusion, contemporary interpretation of Enlightenment collections, and the strategic development of cultural heritage sites -particularly the sensitive adaptation of listed buildings for creative and educational use.

 …………………………………………………………………………………………………………………………….